 I did a first degree in Chemistry at Reading then an MSc in Oceanography at Southampton before starting work for the Clyde River Purification Board (now part of SEPA) in Glasgow as an assistant marine chemist.
 I then moved to Bermuda working for the Bermuda Biological Station initially on coastal pollution and latterly also on nutrient and trace metal element offshore.
 I completed a PhD from Southampton on this work and came to UEA in 1985 as a lecturer and I am still here and now a Professor.
 I was director of the Laboratory for Global Marine and Atmospheric Chemistry (LGMAC) 2001-2007.
 I was appointed as NERC Theme Leader for Earth System Science in 2007-2012.
+I have been a member of the Earth and Environmental Sciences REF panel.
+I am currently a member of the DEFRA Scientific Advisory Council.
 I was awarded the Challenger medal by the UK Challenger Society in 2006, became a Fellow of the Royal Society of Chemistry in 2012 and a Fellow of the American Geophysical Union in 2016.

 University of Reading, 1974, B.Sc.
 (Hons.)
 Chemistry with subsidiary Geology, First Class

 University of Southampton, 1975, M.Sc.
 Oceanography

 Thesis.
 Studies of trace elements in the Sargasso Sea and the mid Atlantic Bight.